Only four days left to buy early-bird passes to Disrupt Berlin 2019 – TechCrunch

 No matter what role you play in the startup world, you’ll find tremendous value at Disrupt Berlin.
 Add even more value — buy an early-bird pass to Disrupt Berlin before the early bird flies away for good on 15 November at 11:59 p.m.
 (CEST).

 Disrupt Berlin draws attendees from more than 50 countries across Europe and beyond, making it an international celebration of all things startup.
 This is the place to see the latest tech from innovative early-stage startups, and you’ll find hundreds of them exhibiting in Startup Alley.
-Don’t miss the Country Pavilions where you’ll find delegations from different countries showcasing the best of their up-and-coming startups.
+Don’t miss the Country Pavilions, where you’ll find delegations from different countries showcasing the best of their up-and-coming startups.

 You’ll also find TC Top Picks exhibiting in Startup Alley.
-Our editors selected up to five startups they feel represent the most interesting use of technology in the following categories: AI/Machine Learning, Biotech/Healthtech, Blockchain, Fintech, Mobility, Privacy/Security, Retail/E-commerce, Robotics/IoT/Hardware, CRM/Enterprise and Education.
-Come to meet, greet and network with the founders who earned the coveted Top Pick designation.
+Our editors selected up to five startups they feel represent the most interesting use of technology in each of the following categories: AI/Machine Learning, Biotech/Healthtech, Blockchain, Fintech, Mobility, Privacy/Security, Retail/E-commerce, Robotics/IoT/Hardware, CRM/Enterprise and Education.
+Come meet, greet and network with the founders who earned the coveted Top Pick designation.

 With so many exhibiting startups to see, not to mention all the founders, investors and technologists roaming around the Berlin Arena, how can you cut through the noise to find the people who align with your business goals and interests?
 Use CrunchMatch, our free business-matchmaking tool that slays the old needle-in-a-haystack approach to networking.